Analysis - Mexico to rewrite 'sacred' text in long-awaited energy reform

 POLITICAL CONSENSUS

-Pena Nieto has said he favors a constitutional reform to revamp Pemex.
+Pena Nieto has said he favours a constitutional reform to revamp Pemex.
 But he has been very quiet about his plan.

 To change the constitution, the president needs a two thirds majority in Congress, and the approval of more than half of Mexico's 31 state legislatures.
 The PRI governs about two thirds of the states - but it lacks a majority in Congress.